The Stunning Transformation Of Keri Russell

 Dancing would end up being Russell's ticket to stardom — just not in the way she expected.
 All those lessons and hard work would pay off in the form of an audition for "The Mickey Mouse Club" television show.

-Keri Russell began her career with The Mickey Mouse Club
+Keri Russell began her career on The Mickey Mouse Club

-When Keri Russell auditioned for "The Mickey Mouse Club," the casting agent asked her to dance and sing, she told W. The first part was fine, but, not being much of a singer, she didn't want to belt out a tune — and said as much.
+When Keri Russell auditioned for "The Mickey Mouse Club," the casting agent asked her to dance and sing, she told W Magazine.
+The first part was fine, but not being much of a singer, she didn't want to belt out a tune, and said as much.
 In the end, it wasn't a problem.
 She joined the cast of the popular kids' program that would go on to launch the careers of several future superstars.
-Russell was a Mouseketeer from 1991 to 1994, alongside Britney Spears, Christina Aguilera, Ryan Gosling, and Justin Timberlake (via The Hollywood Reporter).
-Videos from back in the day show Russell and the other junior celebs performing choreographed routines to their own versions of hit songs.
+Russell was a Mouseketeer from 1991 to 1994, alongside Britney Spears, Christina Aguilera, Ryan Gosling, and Justin Timberlake.
+Videos on YouTube from back in the day show Russell and the other junior celebs performing choreographed routines to their own versions of hit songs.

 Russell was a fair bit older than most of the kids.
 "I like to remind everyone that they were 12 when I was 17, so ...
-I could drive," she said on "Late Night With Seth Meyers."
+I could drive," she reminisced on "Late Night With Seth Meyers" in 2015.
 And, yes, she still chats to her former co-stars when she runs into them.

 Felicity made Keri Russell a teen icon

-On "Felicity," Keri Russell played the title character, a young woman who goes to college in New York City so she can be close to her crush, Ben — who hasn't shown any interest in her (via The New York Times).
-The show was a major hit for the WB network, and teenage girls found themselves heavily invested in the life of Felicity, who must ultimately choose between Ben or Noel, a resident assistant she meets as she starts her new life.
+On "Felicity," Keri Russell played the titular character, a young woman who goes to college in New York City so she can be close to her crush, Ben — who hasn't shown any interest in her.
+The show was a major hit for The WB network, and teenage girls found themselves heavily invested in the life of Felicity, who must ultimately choose between Ben or Noel, a resident assistant she meets as she starts her new life.

-The show, which ran from 1998 to 2002, was popular right out of the gate, and even earned two Golden Globe nominations for its first season, Vulture reported: best drama series and best actress.
+The show, which ran from 1998 to 2002, was popular right out of the gate, and even earned two Golden Globe nominations for its first season: Best Drama Series and Best Actress.
 A shocked Russell — just 22 at the time — won, beating big names Gillian Anderson for "The X-Files" and Julianna Margulies for "ER."
-"This is so ... encouraging is the word that comes to mind, more than thanks," the actress said in her humble acceptance speech.
+"This is so ... encouraging is the word that comes to mind, more than thanks," the actor said in her humble acceptance speech.
 She was proud of the work, she added, and thanked creator J.J.
 Abrams for casting her.

 When Russell's long, bouncing locks were chopped to nothing but a pixie style, people flipped out.
 And not just teen fans but grown adults.
 Negative complaints flowed in, The Baltimore Sun reported.
 Ratings for the show plummeted.
-Susanne Daniels, then head of programming at The WB, announced a ban on the network's actors cutting their hair.
+Susanne Daniels, then-head of programming at The WB, announced a ban on the network's actresses cutting their hair.

 The downside of playing such a famous character at such a young age was that Russell hadn't yet had a real chance to define who she herself was, she told "Off Camera with Sam Jones."
 During filming, she was upset she had missed out on regular teenage girl stuff.
 Taking personal time meant she could "kind of be a kid and, you know, read books and wander the city," she said.
 Unburdened by worrying about her career — she didn't want to get any more famous — she made the important decision to put her mental health first.